HOUSING POLICY &

 -

-Focusing on reforming the entitlement and permitting processes to significantly reduce bureaucratic delays, paving the way for faster and more efficient housing development.
+We work to reform the entitlement and permitting processes to significantly reduce bureaucratic delays.
+Our goal is to pave the way for faster and more efficient housing development that can ideally see a project entitled and permitted within one year.

 -